BlissRoms-x86/Documentation/CODE_OF_CONDUCT.md

+---
+icon: code-of-conduct
+order: 2000
+---
-# Bliss OS Code of Conduct
+# Code of Conduct

 ## Our Pledge